Posts tagged anti colonialism

 Your felt sense of discomfort, grief and rage is living proof of the practice of unlearning and decolonizing.
 Indigenous teachings tell us that our bodies carry the knowledge, wisdom, pain and wounds from 7+ generations.
 Rage is our embodied wisdom.

-If you feel like you are in the smack middle of your ‘flop era’,
+If you feel like you are in the smack middle of your ‘flop era’, you are in the right place.

 The place where there is: